 The spiritual path, according to Mulla Sadra, is at once described in terms of ethics, ontology, and religion.
-Religiously, it is the Path to God.
+Religiously, it is the Parique, the path to God.
 Ontologically, it is the path of the intensification of existence, the path to pure being.
 Morally, it is the path toward virtue in the framework of a religious life.